studentkittens/moosecat/README.rst

     in memory or on disk - as the user likes.
 When moosecat shuts down, it is also able to compress the database to ~2MB.

+    Since a database is used the amount of network traffic is also significantly lowered in normal usage.
+(On startup is a lot more of course ☻)

 * **Plugins!**

     Moosecat sports an awesome Tag-based Plugin System, that is easy to use and understand.
     Every extended feature can be enabled or disabled as the user likes.

+    External Plugins are possible via Python Eggs.

 * **GUI-Agnostic.**